 Parking permits are required if you intend to park on the Victoria College campus.
-Pick up a permit at College Central when paying registration fees.
+Pick up a permit at the Business Office when paying registration fees.
 The first permit is free; additional permits are \$2.00 each.
 Please see Article XIII for complete parking information.